aerth/cosgo/README.md

 ## Theme

-Customize the theme by modifying ./templates/index.html and ./templates/error.html Included in the binary is the bare minimal.
+Customize the theme by modifying ./templates/index.html and ./templates/error.html Included in the binary is the *bare minimal* and is not intended to look very fancy.
-If they don't exist, the templates and static directories will be created where you run cosgo from. (since v0.9) Upload your static .css .js .png .jpeg .woff and .ttf files in ./static/ like /static/{foldername}/whatever.css, they will be available like any typical static file server.
+If they don't exist, the templates and static directories will be created where you run cosgo from. (since v0.9) You can upload your static .css .js .png .jpeg .woff and .ttf files in ./static/foldername/file You can include them in your templates as /static/{foldername}/whatever.css They will be available like any typical static file server.
-Some web design themes look in /assets, which won't be served by cosgo. `s/assets/static/g`
+Some web design themes look in /assets, which won't be served by cosgo.
+You can use the -static flag to change this.

-cp favicon into static/ too. it will be served as if it were located at /favicon.ico
+Copy favicon.ico into static/. it will be served as if it were located at /favicon.ico

-cp robot.txt into static/ too. it will be served at /robots.txt
+Also copy robot.txt into static/, it will be served at /robots.txt

+/static
+/static/js/jquery.js
+/static/css/style.css
+/static/favicon.ico
+/static/robots.txt

+/templates/index.html
+/templates/error.html

 -------